oxyoxy1/SpaceShooter/readme.md

 # Space Shooter Game

 A fun, 2D space shooter game built using Python and Pygame.
-The player controls a wizard shooting at enemies, avoiding obstacles, and collecting points.
+The player controls a ship shooting at enemies, avoiding obstacles, and collecting points.
 The game features multiple levels and a leaderboard.

 ## Features
 - Simple and addictive gameplay
-- Player character: Wizard
+- Player character: Ship
-- Enemies: Roaches and other bug variants
-- Levels: Kitchen, Wizard Chamber, Dumpster
-- Game Over screen with option to restart
+- Game Over screen
 - Score tracking and leaderboard
 - Background and title images